nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `contact edit CONTACT_NAME [n/NEW_NAME] [p/PHONE] [e/EMAIL]`

+Note(s):
-Note: At least one optional field must be provided
+* At least one optional field must be provided

 Examples:
 *  `contact edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of John Doe to be `91234567` and `johndoe@example.com` respectively.